smblott-github/chromi/README.md

 Who Might Want to Use Chromi?
 -----------------------------

-Anyone who wants scripted access to chrome's extension API from outside of chrome itself.
+Anyone who wants scripted access to [chrome's extension API](http://developer.chrome.com/extensions/api_index.html) from outside of chrome itself.

-It can be used, for example, to ask chrome to load, focus or reload a tab, remove tabs, or extract chrome's bookmarks -- all from outside of chrome itself.
+Chromi can be used, for example, to ask chrome to load, focus or reload a tab, remove tabs, or extract chrome's bookmarks -- all from outside of chrome itself.

 ### Note ...